 Our recent stay at the Eurostars Grand Marina hotel in Barcelona started out, as you would expect from a five-star hotel, perfectly.
 Our stay however included some unexptected surprises…

-As we approached the hotel a friendly doorman greeted us and politely offered to carry our bags inside.
+As we approached the Eurostars Grand Marina Barcelona a friendly doorman greeted us and politely offered to carry our bags inside.
 He handed us a bottle of cold water, which we very much appreciated in the hot Barcelona summer, and escorted us to the reception desk.